adaptor2022/adaptor2022.github.io/index.md

 -->

 ### <a id="Potential_Future_Plans" class="uncolored_link">Potential Future Plans</a>
-Our envisioned goal is to extend the dataset with additional cases and potentially establish a recurring AdaptOR event to support progress in this application field.
+Our goal is to extend the dataset with additional cases and to establish a recurring AdaptOR event to support progress in this application field.
+The <a href="https://adaptor2021.github.io/>1st edition of AdaptOR </a> was held at MICCAI 2021.